simplworld/simpl.world.website/_docs/tutorials/single-player/frontend.md

 })(RootContainer);
 ```

-Refresh your Chrome browser page and you'll see all the run's runusers have been loaded into the `simpl` state.
+Refresh your Chrome browser page and you'll see all the run's player scenarios have been loaded into the `simpl` state.

 <img src="/assets/img/tutorials/single-player/Hello_Simpl_Leader2.png" width="100%">